micropython/micropython/docs/pyboard/tutorial/script.rst

     We will get the serial device working in the next tutorial.

   - **Mac**: Your pyboard will appear on the desktop as a removable disc.
-    It will probably be called "NONAME".
+    It will probably be called ``PYBFLASH``.
 Click on it to open the pyboard folder.

   - **Linux**: Your pyboard will appear as a removable medium.
 On Ubuntu it will mount automatically and pop-up a window with the pyboard folder.